RCarpus/movie-client/README.md

 | `<MovieView>` | This element displays details for the movie passed into the `movie` parameter.
 The element has a back button, which when clicked, updated the `MainView.state.selectedMovie` to `null`, triggering the rendering of the list of `<MovieCard>` elements. |
 ## Styles
 MyFlix uses [react-bootstrap](https://react-bootstrap.github.io/getting-started/introduction/) as a starting point for using consistent, quality styles.
+## Routing
+Routing is handled with [react-router-dom](https://github.com/remix-run/react-router/blob/main/docs/getting-started/tutorial.md), a client and server-side routing library for React.